Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 </div>

-So we do see a spike in transaction failure rates up to 45% the afternoon/overnight the day before we started receiving complaints.
+So we do see a spike in transaction failure rates up to 45% afternoon/overnight the day before we started receiving complaints.

 Clearly there is a problem here, but we need to find precisely what